Manufacturing Partnership Excellence: Why Enterprise OEMs Choose Contract Fabricators

 Engineering and Design Support

+Manufacturing partners who provide comprehensive engineering support deliver greater value than those offering only production capacity.
+This includes CAD design services, finite element analysis, prototype development, and ongoing design optimization throughout the product lifecycle.
 Partners with in-house engineering capabilities can identify potential manufacturing issues during the design phase, reducing costly redesigns and production delays.
 This collaborative approach results in products that are both manufacturable and optimized for their intended application.

 Production Capacity and Geographic Reach

 Successful partnerships require manufacturing capacity that can support both current production requirements and anticipated growth.
 Partners with multiple facilities provide production redundancy and geographic advantages for distribution and logistics.
+Manufacturing partners like EVS, with substantial production capacity (200,000+ square feet across all 4 facilities) can accommodate high-volume production while maintaining flexibility for prototype and low-volume specialty products.

 EVS Metal: Manufacturing Partnership That Delivers Results

 When enterprise OEMs evaluate manufacturing partners, they need more than production capacity—they need proven expertise, comprehensive capabilities, and the scale to support growth.
-EVS Metal delivers exactly this combination as a FAB 40-ranked precision sheet metal fabricator with over 250,000 square feet of manufacturing capacity across facilities in New Jersey, New Hampshire, Pennsylvania, and Texas.
+EVS Metal delivers exactly this combination as a FAB 40-ranked precision sheet metal fabricator with over 250,000 square feet of manufacturing capacity across locations in New Jersey, New Hampshire, Pennsylvania, and Texas.

 Comprehensive Technical Capabilities